Features

 code-server 127.0.0.1:8080 reached via portal bridge

-#Static Hosts
+#Static hosts

-Static SSH targets honor the same modes:
+Static SSH targets (provider=ssh) honor the same modes:

-• --network public uses static.host as configured;
+• --network public dials static.host as configured;

-• --network tailscale requires static.host to be a MagicDNS name or
+• --network tailscale requires static.host to be a MagicDNS name or 100.x

-• the tailnet, that is what auto uses; otherwise it is public.
+• on the tailnet, otherwise public.

-#Failure Surface
+#Failure surface

 network=tailscale requested but lease cbx_... has no tailnet address